katie-hughes/ekf-slam-turtlebot/nuturtle_control/README.md

 https://user-images.githubusercontent.com/53623710/217356011-f5fc95c1-a762-4d5b-8f22-dd024d270db4.MOV

-After this, the following is the offset between odom and blue/base_footprint.
+After this, the following is the offset between odom and blue/base_footprint (excluding covariance fields for readability).
 The odometry calculations are pretty close to zero, with some small offsets on the order of a few cm.
 ```
 header:
   stamp: